JuanpiCasti/zn_operation_table_generator/README.md

 build_table(n, operation, headers, inversibles)

-n: positive integer. \n
+n: positive integer.
-operation: 'sum' for class sum and 'prod' for class product. \n
+operation: 'sum' for class sum and 'prod' for class product.
-headers: for row and column headers. \n
+headers: for row and column headers.
 inversibles: tu use the given set's inversibles for the given operation.